-As we’ve written about many times here, veterans who are eligible for a VA loan have what’s called entitlement, which is basically a financial promise from the VA to repay a portion of your loan if you default.
-In most parts of the country, the VA will repay up to $104,250.
-Since the agency pledges to repay up to a quarter of the loan amount, the most veterans can borrow without putting down money is generally $417,000 (that’s $104,250 x 4).
+As we’ve written about many times here, veterans who are eligible for a VA mortgage have what’s called entitlement, which is basically a financial promise from the VA to repay a portion of your loan if you default.
+In most parts of the country, the VA will repay up to $113,275.
+Since the agency pledges to repay up to a quarter of the loan amount, the most veterans can borrow without putting down money is $453,100 (that’s $113,275 x 4) in these counties.

 That, thankfully, isn’t the end of the story.

-Unless you defaulted on a really expensive mortgage, you may have enough VA loan entitlement left over to qualify for another loan.
+Depending on your previous loan amount and where in the country you’re buying, you may have enough VA loan entitlement left over to qualify for another loan.
 You’ll want to get a look at your Certificate of Eligibility to see how much you have left, if any.
 Prospective buyers can do this themselves or ask a lender for help.
-Obviously, there’s also the standard credit, income and related requirements that borrowers will have to meet.

-Post-foreclosure financing can be tricky, even for people in the mortgage industry.
-This is something Veterans United loan specialists deal with a lot.
-You can contact a loan specialist at 888-212-1958 or fill out this brief form to see what might be possible for you moving forward from default.
+Veterans United loan specialists can help you with post-foreclosure financing.
+You can contact a loan specialist at 855-870-8845 or fill out this VA loan application to see what might be possible for you moving forward from default.

 Photo courtesy Smudge 9000